Afeef777/Serv-Service/README.md

 # Serv-Service
- Multi-Service Center Service Management System
+ Multi-Service Center Service Management System.
 • Developed a multi-service-center platform using PHP, MySQL, HTML, CSS, and JavaScript for service registration and request management.
 • Designed optimized MySQL schemas and implemented role-based access control for customers, service centers, and